JozeSIMAO/alx-react/0x04-React_inline_styling/README.md

 To get started with using inline styling in your React application, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/your-repo.git`
-2. Install the required dependencies: `npm install`
+1. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+2. Start the development server: `npm start`

 ## Usage